bnb-chain/bnb-chain.github.io/docs/learn/beaconIntro.md

 ## Native Token

 BNB is the native token for both BNB Beacon Chain and BNB Smart Chain.
-On Beacon Chain
+On BNB Beacon Chain
 - BNB is used as the token for staking and goverenance
 - transactions fees are paid in BNB
 - transactions burns BNB, according to a fee schedule
-- there is a native support for cross chain transfers of BNB between Beacon Chain and side chains.
+- there is a native support for cross chain transfers of BNB between BNB Beacon Chain and side chains.

 ## Security and Finality